wp-plugins/xili-language/readme.txt

 * Other posts, articles and more descriptions [here](http://dev.xiligroup.com/xili-language/ "why xili-language ?") and [here in action](http://multilingual.wpmu.xilione.com).
 * Visit also [Forum](http://dev.xiligroup.com/?forum=xili-language-plugin) to obtain more support or contribute to others by publishing reports about your experience.

+= Flags =
+Default flags provided in bundled child themes like TwentyFourteen-xili [2014](http://2014.extend.xiligroup.org/) came from [famfamfam](http://www.famfamfam.com/lab/icons/flags/).
+To be compliant to the design and look, choose your own series of flags.
+Be aware of size and file naming.

 = Compatibility =